Galser/tf-random-pet/README.md

 TF skills map 200, random_pet resource of random provider; demo.

 # Requirements
-This repo assumes general knowledge about Terraform for AWS, if not, please get yourself accustomed first by going through [getting started guide](https://learn.hashicorp.com/terraform?track=getting-started#getting-started) .
+This repo assumes general knowledge about Terraform for AWS, if not, please get yourself accustomed first by going through [getting started guide](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
 Please also have your AWS credentials prepared in some way, preferably environment variables.
 See in details here : [Section - Keeping Secrets](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/)

 # Resource "random-pet" of random provider

 In general "random" provider allows the use of randomness within Terraform configurations.
 This is a logical provider, which means that it works entirely within Terraform's logic, and doesn't interact with any other services.
-It comes with several resources and in in this specific repo we going to show the `random_pet` resource.
+It comes with several resources and in this specific repo, we going to show the `random_pet` resource.

 For details about other resources and demo usage see [this repo](https://github.com/Galser/tf-random)

-The resource `random_pet` generates random pet names that are intended to be used as unique identifiers for other resources (server names, cluster names, etc ) .
+The resource `random_pet` generates random pet names that are intended to be used as unique identifiers for other resources (server names, cluster names, etc).

 This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set, to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.

 The following arguments are supported:
 - `keepers` - (Optional) - as with all random provider resources - Arbitrary map of values that, when changed, will trigger a new id to be generated.
 See the main provider documentation for more information.
 - `length` - (Optional) The length (in words) of the pet name.
-> Note : Length in specified in WORDS!
+> Note: Length is specified in WORDS!
 - `prefix` - (Optional) A string to prefix the name with.
 - `separator` - (Optional) The character to separate words in the pet name.